 1. Place the capsule machine stand in the center of a shallow-sided dish.
 Then place the capsule machine base on top of the stand.

-2. Pull apart each empty capsule and place the longer half in the base of the machine, open end up.
+2. Pull apart each empty capsule and place the longer half in the base of the machine, open the end up.
 Repeat until the capsule machine base is full of capsule halves.

 4. Bring out your powdered herb.
 As little as two tablespoons of powdered herb (or herb blend) you’d like to encapsulate will fill about 24 capsules.